 We have many initiatives in various stages of readiness and it’s going to be one of the busiest years ever as far as new (and improved) product development goes.
 We’ve recently introduced new capabilities like real-time bookings and a request-for-quote feature.
 We’re also working on a redesign of our site to make it easier for consumers to find what they’re looking for and to make contact with businesses.

-Why should small businesses work with Yellow rather than a competitor brand?
+Why should small businesses work with Yellow Pages rather than a competitor brand?

 What are your thoughts on voice searches and how/if this will affect consumer purchase decisions?

 There’s a growing number of people that are searching like this on their phone and from new devices in the home – but, it’s nowhere near the majority of searches – most people still search online through Google and directories like Yellow Pages via text search queries.
 Yellow Pages will have voice search features in the future for those who like that, but, we know how important it is to get the experience right for customers and users, so we want to take the time to get this just right before making it available.
 It’s definitely a hot trend and we will be ready for it.

 What do you enjoy the most about your role?

 Definitely seeing how my team get excited about a hard problem to solve, and then working out the answer.
 The satisfaction that comes from knowing we help businesses and consumers make a good match, and ideally do business together.

 There’s not much I don’t like – I think we’d all like less time on emails – but, it’s a necessary evil.

 What opportunities do you see for small business in the digital marketing landscape?

 Old fashioned customer service still is a powerful drawcard for new and existing customers.
 From a digital marketing landscape, the trick now is to make sure you’re represented on all the different places your customers are hanging out.
 It isn’t the same for every business, but, as a minimum – having a website that you respond to customer queries through and being available to give service through social platforms like Facebook is really important.